osvasali/ISS-Tracker/README.md

 ## How to Interact with the Application

-The following is a template of how to interact with the application replacing '<your port number>' with the port number you are using and
+The following is a template of how to interact with the application replacing  `<your port number>` with the port number you are using and
 '<url_route>' with the one of the routes shown in this section.

 ```